Smoll05/hardstack-capstone/README.md

 #### - State Design Pattern
 - **Entity State**
   Player entities maintain internal state (like IDLE, JUMP, FALL, etc.) which changes based on interactions.
 This is a classic use of the State pattern, enabling dynamic behavior changes at runtime without modifying the entity’s structure.

 ---

-Certainly!
-Here's a clearer and more polished version of your **Code Quality and Documentation** section, formatted in a more professional and readable way for a `README.md` or project documentation:

----